-After Treatment
+After Treatment Scarlet Tanager Treatment

 The wings and tail of the scarlet tanager drooping had sagged over the 147 years of display.
-Insect pins were used to reposition these elements in a more natural position. plant material.
+Insect pins were used to reposition these elements in a more natural position.
+Landscape repairs The landscape was filthy, with scattered loss of plaster-created ground and dried plant material.
 Interns cleaned the plants with soft brushes, damp swabs and sponges.
 The plaster ground was patched and tinted.
 New foliage was purchased at a local craft store and adhered into place.